Home Page: peterpyburn.co.za

 But most banks compound interest daily - so your investment grows even more quickly!

-Using the principle of Compound Interest, your investment grows way faster than with Simple Interest.
+The principle of Compound Interest, makes your investment grows way faster than with Simple Interest.

 As your investment grows, so too does the effect of compound interest.